$N_\infty$-operads and associahedra: The case G=Cpn

 To be able to define this function explicitly, we need some auxiliary notation.
 We consider an $X \in N_\infty(C_{p^i})$ as being described by its finite set of norm maps.
-Secondly, we will undertake the assumption that $N_\infty(C_{p^{-1}})$ is defined to be the empty set ({\em{not} the set containing the empty set!).
+Secondly, for formal reasons, we will fix the convention that $N_\infty(C_{p^{-1}})$ is defined to be the set containing only the empty set.